MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/New-MgDeviceManagementGroupPolicyMigrationReport.md

 ### -GroupPolicyObjectFile
 The Group Policy Object file uploaded by admin.
-To construct, see NOTES section for GROUPPOLICYOBJECTFILE properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for GROUPPOLICYOBJECTFILE properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphGroupPolicyObjectFile